Coronary artery diseaseAngina; Atherosclerosis; Heart disease

-Most patients with stable CAD can safely engage in sexual activity.
-Patients with severe heart disease should abstain from sex until their condition has stabilized.
+Most people with stable CAD can safely engage in sexual activity.
+People with severe heart disease should abstain from sex until their condition has stabilized.
 Exercise and cardiac rehabilitation can help lower the risks associated with sexual exertion.
-Discuss with your doctor how your heart medications may affect your sexual function, and be sure to report to your doctor any symptoms you experience during sex.PDE5 inhibitor drugs sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), avanafil (Stendra) are safe and helpful for most patients with stable CAD who have issues with erectile dysfunction.
-However, patients who take nitrate drugs in any form must
+Discuss with your doctor how your heart medications may affect your sexual function, and be sure to report to your doctor any symptoms you experience during sex.PDE5 inhibitor drugs like sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), avanafil (Stendra) are safe and helpful for most patients with stable CAD who have issues with erectile dysfunction.
+However, people who take nitrate drugs in any form must

 Influenza Vaccination (Flu Shot)

 People with CAD are considered at high risk for complications from influenza.
 People with CAD should get an annual flu shot.

 Lifestyle changes (such as weight control, exercise, and quitting smoking) are the primary approach for all degrees of CAD.
 Depending on severity and individual conditions, people may also need one or more medications, surgery, or a combination of therapies.

 Many types of medications are used to treat angina and CAD.
 They include:

 - Antiplatelets and anticoagulants